julielk/Tennis-club/README.md

   ### **Header**
   * The header font color white background color green.
   * The Header explains name of the Tennis club
-  * The Header expalins what the website is and for users of all ages
+  * The Header explains what the website is and for users of all ages

   ### **Home Page**
   * Home page setions gives details  if what Tennis club offer members